A complete characterization of testable hypotheses

 We end the introduction by noting that there is much precedent for the use of finitely additive measures in statistics, dating back nearly a century.
 An early proponent was de~Finetti (circa 1930), whose push for finite additivity in subjective Bayesian probability continues to be the topic of much discussion today; see~\cite{bingham2010finite,regazzini2013origins,seidenfeld2025finite} and references therein.
 Another prominent book to employ finite additivity is that of~\cite{dubins2014gamble}, who claim that many of their theorems are more general and easier to prove when working with finitely additive measures.

-We find it critical to point out that this current paper is very different from the above in its use of finitely additive measures.
+We find it critical to point out that this present paper is very different from the above in its use of finitely additive measures.
 Our paper does not seek to promote or defend the use of finite additivity as an axiom or mathematical tool of convenience.
 We do not take a position on this issue.
 Our mathematical formalism and setup, from questions asked to assumptions made, are about countably additive probability measures, as the currently most prevalent model in probability and statistics.
-We did make a significant effort stay in the realm of countable additivity, but found that there is no escape: our matching necessary and sufficient condition for the existence of tests arbitrarily close to minimax optimality necessarily (i.e.\ in general, outside of special cases) must involve finitely additive measures.
-Examples exist to back up this rather strong claim; see e.g.\ Example~\ref{ex:251212}.
-Thus finite additivity appears as a fundamental and unavoidable mathematical consequence of providing a complete answer to a question about countable probability, very different from the aforementioned works of de~Finetti, Dubins--Savage, and others.
+We did make a significant effort to stay in the realm of countable additivity, but found that there is no escape: { least favorable distribution pairs that witness the minimax risk can in fact have nonzero finitely additive components;} see e.g.\ Example~\ref{ex:251212}.
+Thus finite additivity appears as a fundamental and unavoidable mathematical consequence of providing a complete answer to a question about countably additive probability, very different from the aforementioned works of de~Finetti, Dubins--Savage, and others.

 The rest of this paper is organized as follows.
 Section~\ref{sec:ba-and-proofs} presents the mathematical background to understand the \emph{weak-$*$ closure in $\ba$}, and the proofs of all the results stated above.
-Section~\ref{sec:singleton} discusses the interesting case of a singleton $\Qcal=\{\Q\}$ and its relation to recent work.
-Section~\ref{sec:gen-tests} discusses Le Cam's generalized tests in more detail.
-Finally, Section~\ref{S_proof_T_Peff} proves Theorem~\ref{T_Peff}, which is a result relating the closed convex hull in $\ba$ to the \emph{bipolar} of $\Pcal$, another fundamental object from recent work.
+Section~\ref{sec:singleton} discusses the interesting case of a singleton $\Qcal=\{\nu\}$ and its relation to recent work.
+Appendix~\ref{app:topology} elaborates on some subtle issues related to the choice of topology.
+Appendix~\ref{sec:gen-tests} discusses Le Cam's generalized tests in more detail.
+Appendix~\ref{A:measure-theoretic} contains some auxiliary technical results.
+Appendix~\ref{S_proof_T_Peff} proves Theorem~\ref{T_Peff}, which is a result relating the closed convex hull in $\ba$ to the \emph{effective null} of $\Pcal$, another fundamental object from recent work. {Lastly, Appendix~\ref{app:practical-implications} outlines some consequences of our work for statistical applications, including a convex programming representation of the minimax risk.}